priceline/design-system/docs/Box.md

 # `<Box />`

-Use the `<Box />` component to control width, margin, padding, and color.
+Use the `<Box />` component to control width, margin, padding, color and box shadow.

 ```jsx
 // 50% width